A twin error gauge for Kaczmarz's iterations: The Error Gauge and the

 \subsection{The \TA}

-To summarize the above discussion of the error gauge, we now propose a new method that utilizes it as a stopping rule.
-We use here the shorthand $\Kdown(\bx)$ for a Kaczmarz down-sweep starting with $\bx$ and fixed parameter $0<\omega<2$ (it goes without saying that we use $\bA$ and $\bb = \bb\ex + \delta \bb$).
-Likewise, $\Kup(\widetilde{\bx})$ denotes the twin Kaczmarz up-sweep.
+We now propose a new method that utilizes the error gauge as a stopping rule.
+We use here the shorthand $\Kdown(\bx)$ for a Kaczmarz down-sweep starting with $\bx$ and fixed parameter $0<\omega<2$.
+Likewise, $\Kup(\bup)$ denotes the twin Kaczmarz up-sweep.
 A possible implementation of the \TM\ in pseudocode is presented in Algorithm~1.

-The algorithm requires some maximum number of iterations \code{maxits}, which is simply a convenience; e.g., to ensure the algorithm stops after a finite number of steps, or that it uses at most some preallocated amount of computational resources.
-The \TA\ finds a minimum of the error gauge, which we have argued above amounts to finding approximately the minimum error of both up-sweeps and down-sweeps.
-How to find this minimum requires some more explanation, but there are various approaches one might try.
-Finally, the output of the \TA\ is the average of the stopped down- and up-sweeps.
-This is because we do not have any method of preferring the one over the other.
-Taking the average then seems a reasonable thing to do.
+The algorithm requires some maximum number of iterations \code{maxits}, which is simply a convenience.
+The output of the \TA\ is defined as the average of the stopped down- and up-sweeps.
+This is because we do not have any preference for one over the other (this step can be skipped if multiple reconstructions are desirable).

-One might think that finding the minimum of the error gauge is a trivial matter.
-Indeed, the true error should decrease monotonically until semi-convergence, after which it increases monotonically.
-Naively, one might then say that we should stop when the error gauge increases.
-Surely\footnote{Dennett points out that the word \textit{surely} usually signals the weakest point in someone's argument \cite{dennett}.}, the error gauge will be smooth too!
-Unfortunately the error gauge is a somewhat spasmodic function of~$k$.
-Although it is smooth asymptotically, in the initial iterations the error gauge can be quite irregular.
-Nonetheless, we should build in some robustness with respect to this behavior into our stopping rule.

-An easy way to do so is with a user-specified slack, together with storing the best approximation so far.
-The slack is simply a number of iterations to keep running to accommodate any oscillations of the error gauge.
-We use 10 iterations, which is long enough for most oscillations, but not too long such that it wastes a lot of computational resources.
-Once a minimum has been found, the approximation is stored and the slack starts running.
-If a new minimum is found within the slack period, the slack is reset.
-In this way, oscillations in the error gauge are ignored, as long as they are shorter than the slack length.

-There are alternative approaches to finding the minimum of a function that may have rapid variations as well as a global smooth trend.
-Such approaches may be valuable if memory is an issue or computing power is in short supply and the slack cannot be too long.
-One such approach is described in~\cite{HNT14}.
+As with the statistical stopping rules, we have a sequence of positive real values whose minimum indicates where we should stop.
+Any strategy or method that is used to find the minimum for the statistical stopping rules can therefore be used for the error gauge.
+Typically, the functions occurring from the statistical stopping rules will not be smooth, and neither will the error gauge.
+As such, we opt to find the minimum by introducing a user-specified slack $s$, i.e., a number of iterations to keep running after a (local) minimum has been found to accommodate any oscillations.
+The best approximation so far is stored.